kszymczycha/space-warrior/README.md

 # space-warrior
-A simple game of destroying enemies.
+A game of destroying space enemies.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).